forta-network/docs/docs/scam-detector-bot.md

 # Scam Detector Docs

 ## Overview
-The Scam Detector is an ideal source of threat intel for Web3 wallets and dashboard tools, as well as for security and compliance solutions serving a retail or institutional audience.
-Use the Scam Detector to build or supplement a blacklist, or as a transaction analysis tool by querying the Scam Detector at the point of approval or transaction to determine whether they are malicious.
+The Scam Detector is an ideal source of threat intelligence for Web3 wallets and dashboard tools, as well as for security and compliance solutions serving retail or institutional audiences.
+Use the Scam Detector to build or supplement a blacklist, or as a transaction risk signal by querying it at approval/signing time to determine whether an entity is potentially malicious.

 The Scam Detector provides threat intelligence about malicious smart contracts, EOAs, and URLs engaging in scams and other end-user attacks.
-It relies on a *bundle* of underlying Forta bots, each monitoring for a specific threat type (ex: Ice Phishing).
+It relies on a *bundle* of underlying Forta bots, each monitoring for specific scam behaviors.

-The Scam Detector and its underlying bots are collectively maintained by the Forta community, including the Forta Foundation, Nethermind, and dozens of individual security researchers and developers.
+The Scam Detector and its underlying bots are collectively maintained by the Forta community, including the Forta Foundation, Nethermind, and individual security researchers and developers.

 ## How it works
 Forta bots are monitoring on-chain activity 24/7/365.
 Some bots leverage a heuristic-based approach, others leverage machine learning to identify malicious activity.
 When bots identify an attack or scam on-chain, they create two types of threat intelligence: